GiottoVerducci/rulebook2024/content.md

 the cost of the action is paid and the effects of the successful action take place.

-If the action is blocked, then any card played to perform the action is burned and the block is resolved with these two simultaneous
+If the action is blocked it is resolved with these two simultaneous
 consequences: the blocking minion is locked and enters combat with the acting minion
 (see [**Combat**](https://www.vekn.net/rulebook#combat)).
 If